willhaslett/fireship.io/hugo/content/courses/firestore-data-modeling/basics-indexes.md

 title: Indexes
 lastmod: 2019-04-16T09:12:30-08:00
 draft: false
-description: When to create indexes and how do manage them.
+description: When to create indexes and how to manage them.
 weight: 8
 emoji: 🔥
 vimeo: 330791909